How to Fix a Storm Door Hinge: Loose, Squeaky & Stuck Pins

 Step 2: Tighten the Screws

 Using the appropriate screwdriver (usually a Phillips head), gently tighten any loose screws.
 Be careful not to overtighten, as this can strip the screw hole or even crack the wood.
-If a screw just keeps turning without tightening, the hole might be stripped.
+If a screw just keeps turning without tightening, the hole is stripped.

 Step 3: Address Stripped Screw Holes

-- Toothpick or Wooden Matchstick Method: Break off a few wooden toothpicks or matchsticks (without the sulfur tip) and insert them into the stripped hole.
-Then, drive the screw back in.
+• Toothpick or Matchstick Method: Break off a few wooden toothpicks or matchsticks (without the sulfur tip) and insert them into the stripped hole.
+Then drive the screw back in.
 The wood fills the gap, giving the screw something to grip.

-- Wood Filler or Epoxy: For a more permanent fix, you can use wood filler or a two-part epoxy.
-Fill the stripped hole, let it cure completely according to the product’s instructions, and then drill a new pilot hole and re-insert the screw.
+• Wood Filler or Epoxy: For a more permanent fix, use wood filler or a two-part epoxy.
+Fill the stripped hole, let it cure completely per the product’s instructions, then drill a new pilot hole and re-insert the screw.

-- Longer/Thicker Screws: If the original screw hole is too damaged, you might be able to use a slightly longer or thicker screw of the same type.
-Ensure it can still fit without damaging the surrounding material.
+• Longer or Thicker Screws: If the original screw hole is too damaged, use a slightly longer or thicker screw of the same type — long enough to reach fresh, undamaged wood in the door frame.

 Tightening these screws should pull the door back into alignment and stop any sagging.
 Test the door’s movement to ensure it opens and closes smoothly.